Why, unlike many of my friends, I will not appear on the lists of the "most powerful women of México".

 Since I was a child I have had a strained relationship with status and, by the same token, with recognition.
 I grew up in a "rich" family at México, which is relatively easy in a country where having a roof over your head and a television puts you in the middle class.
 Let's say, then, that although I am light years away from being one of Carlos Slim's brood, I am just as far away from sleeping under a bridge.

-Coincidentally, I do have something in common with the seamstresses who marched on March 8, 1857.
-My maternal grandmother was a seamstress in New York, a member of the Ladies' Garment Workers Union, one of the strongest garment unions in the world.
-My grandfather, who also worked the rags, opened perhaps the first nylon stocking factory in my country.
-They did well, not as well as Slim, but well enough to grow up in a family that had plenty of money to live cultured and sumptuously; we were able to travel, collect art, see the world and educate our children in the best schools.
-I grew up in Polanco, where the rich live at México, and I went to a school close to home, which was attended by the children of my country's political class.
-And, while my classmates, and in particular my teachers, licked their chops, I was in a married quarrel with them all my childhood.
-I confess that much of my bitterness was due to prejudice: some were very uncool and others were not.
-For example, the daughter of the then Secretary of the Interior was insufferable because she was haughty as well as stupid.
-On the other hand, the granddaughter of a former president, and also the daughter of the owners of the dominant television group in México, was rather flat and gentle.
-Her face and temperament were like a screen saver.
-Anyway, her political lineage was repulsive to me.
-For as long as I have had sense, I know that México has had only democratic interstices, and I have been, like my grandmother, one of those who go out, work and write, to protest on behalf of many causes.
-And I don't deny it: I like the spotlight but I hate to look for it, and even more, that my self-esteem depends on it.
-Some Greek philosopher, whom I cannot identify at the moment, once said that "honors depend on who bestows them, not on who deserves them."
-It is healthy not to become addicted to something that, for whatever reasons, someone stops giving you.
+As it happens, I do have something in common with the seamstresses who marched on March 8, 1857.
+My maternal grandmother was a seamstress in New York and a member of the Ladies’ Garment Workers Union, one of the strongest garment industry unions in the world.
+My grandfather, who also worked with textiles, opened what was perhaps the first nylon stocking factory in my country.
+They did well—not as well as Slim, but well enough to raise a family that had more than enough money to live a cultured and lavish lifestyle; we were able to travel, collect art, see the world, and educate our children at the best schools.
+I grew up in Polanco, where the rich in México live, and I went to a school near home, attended by the children of my country’s political elite.
+And while my classmates—and especially my female teachers—kissed their boots, I was locked in a bitter feud with them throughout my childhood.
+I confess that much of my resentment was due to prejudice: some were really onda others weren’t.
+For example, the daughter of the then-Secretary of the Interior was insufferable—arrogant and silly to boot.
+On the other hand, the granddaughter of a former president, and also the daughter of the owners of México dominant television network, was rather bland and mild-mannered.
+Her face and temperament were like a screensaver.
+In any case, her political lineage gave me the creeps.
+For as long as I can remember, I’ve known that México had only fleeting moments of democracy, and I’ve been, like my grandmother, one of those who go out, work, and write to protest in support of many causes.
+And I won’t deny it: I like the spotlight but I hate seeking it out, and even more so, having my self-esteem depend on it.
+Some Greek philosopher, whom I cannot name at the moment, once said that “honors depend on who grants them, not on who deserves them.”
+It is healthy not to become addicted to something that, for whatever reason, someone might stop giving you.

 Almost half a century has passed since that little girl's stumbles with status and power.
 Since then, I was a bad student in junior high and high school (with failing grades), while I obtained outstanding results as a university student.
 I studied four degrees, including a master's degree and a doctorate in literature, after which I studied law to earn a living.
 My father, annoyed by my aristocratic hobbies -horses and letters-, warned that, after financing my legal education, he would not give me a penny again, perhaps until his death.
 So, after getting my degree, I accepted the first well-paying position offered to me in a government agency charged with regulating energy activities, i.e., the gas and electricity industry.
 As mind-numbing as I found the subject matter, it gave enough to keep the horses.
 However, after a few months, I found the energy industry very entertaining because it was buoyant with stories: big companies, tycoons, lots and lots of money, politics, corruption, intrigue and adrenaline.
 I no longer had to read novels; I lived them day by day.
 But, since I worked for the government, it didn't take long for me to run into some very high-ranking, thuggish public officials, defended by my boss, who was an inveterate iconoclast.
 However, when he left, I knew that my days as a bureaucrat were numbered.